bacongobbler/bevy_simple_networking/README.md

   immediately)
 - full connection life cycle management

-By default, idle connections are dropped after 3 seconds, but this can be configured by changing the value of a `NetworkResource`'s `idle_timeout` parameter.
+By default, idle connections are dropped after 1 second, but this can be configured by changing the value of a `NetworkResource`'s `idle_timeout` parameter.